Human Rights Watch Film Festival

 The 17th annual Human Rights Watch Film Festival starts January 30 and runs through February 4, 2020 in Toronto.

-The festival, in a new partnership with Hot Docs, will present five free timely and provocative films, with an additional three films specially selected for daytime school screenings.
+The festival, in a new partnership with Hot Docs, will present six free timely and provocative films, with an additional three films specially selected for daytime school screenings.

 The films were selected to shine a light on bravery and resilience in challenging times, with incisive perspectives on human rights issues affecting people around the world.
 As racism and xenophobia continue to rise within the highest echelons of power, this year’s festival presents cinematic works that expose and humanize legalized and legitimized oppression of the disenfranchised that demand the world’s attention.
 The films were selected to celebrate diversity of content and perspective.